Health and Blood Sugar Benefits of Farro

 The salad can be refrigerated overnight.
 Bring to room temperature before serving.

-I prepare Farro Salad using organic bone broth, this gut healing source of vitamins, collagen, phyto-nutrients and protein is the perfect substitute for water if you're not following a vegan diet.
+I prepare my Farro salad using organic bone broth.
+This gut-healing source of vitamins, collagen, phytonutrients, and protein is the perfect substitute for water if you're not following a vegan diet.